mickume/podknow/WORK_BREAKDOWN.md

 **Recommendation:** Option B (more flexible, better UX)

 **Acceptance Criteria:**
-- [ ] Decision made on which option to implement
+- [x] Decision made on which option to implement
-- [ ] PRD updated to match implementation OR flag removed
+- [x] PRD updated to match implementation OR flag removed
-- [ ] Documentation consistent across all files
+- [x] Documentation consistent across all files
-- [ ] User guide explains language handling clearly
+- [x] User guide explains language handling clearly

 **Estimated Effort:** 30 minutes (decision) + 1 hour (implementation)

+**Status:** ✅ **RESOLVED** (2025-10-27)

+**Resolution:**
+Chose **Option B** (update PRD to match implementation) for better flexibility and user experience.
+Updated PRD to reflect that language detection is the default behavior but can be skipped with a flag.

+**Decision Rationale:**
+- More flexible for users who know their content is English
+- Better UX - doesn't force unnecessary processing
+- Keeps existing CLI interface intact
+- Aligns with modern tool design (opt-in restrictions vs hard requirements)

+**Changes Made:**
+1. Updated `prd.md` line 16:
+   - **Before:** "if the language is 'english' only"
+   - **After:** "By default, detect and verify the language is English before transcribing (this can be skipped with a flag if needed)"

+**Files Modified:**
+- `prd.md` - Updated language requirement to match implementation

+**CLI Behavior:**
+- Default: Language detection enabled (English-only enforcement)
+- With `--skip-language-detection`: Assumes English, skips detection
+- Help text clearly explains the flag purpose

+**Benefits:**
+- Documentation matches implementation
+- Users have flexibility when needed
+- Clear, consistent messaging
+- No breaking changes to CLI

+**Time Spent:** 30 minutes

 ---